bopalino/scripts/vercel/README.md

 5. After pushing to Git, go to Vercel and create a new next.js project
 6. Connect it to your newly created Git repository
 7. Deploy the project to Vercel

-Notes (other attempts):
-- Didn't find an easy way to attach a git repo to the vercel project that is created when "Deploying" directly from V0
-- Tried the npx shadcn workflow described in the reddit thread with a new next.js project initiated through the vercel UI but I didn't get the project to work initally
-- Didn't get the next.js app to working locally

-I haven't spend significant time on those approaches as I got a workflow that is working well for me.

 ## Updating an Existing Repository